calmjs/calmjs/README.rst

 calmjs
 ======

-A toolchain for working with JavaScript from a Python-based environment, from the definition of modules, to import system and the deployment of the final module package for distribution in a way that is painless for developers, integrators and end-users to consume.
+A framework for building toolchains and machineries for working with JavaScript from the Python environment.

 .. image:: https://travis-ci.org/calmjs/calmjs.svg?branch=master
     :target: https://travis-ci.org/calmjs/calmjs